top of page

 IMG_268_edited.jpg

-Professor Helen YAN
+Dr Helen YAN

 Principal Investigator/ Advanced Technical Platforms Research Programme (Organoid Platform) Research Project Leader

-Prof. Yan is currently an Assistant Professor in the Department of Pathology at the Li Ka Shing Faculty of Medicine, The University of Hong Kong.
+Dr. Yan is currently an Assistant Professor in the Department of Pathology at the Li Ka Shing Faculty of Medicine, The University of Hong Kong.
 Previously, she received training in the laboratory of world-renowned organoid expert, Prof. Hans Clevers, gaining extensive experience in the generation of organoid cultures from patient samples.
 Together with Prof. Suet Yi Leung, she has established and characterized large living organoid biobanks consisting of gastric and colorectal cancers.
 Her work combines organoid culture with high throughput multi-omics and CRISPR/Cas9 gene editing technologies, for application in disease modelling, drug screening and functional characterization of novel tumour driver genes in gastrointestinal cancers.

 Picture6.png